(Virtual) Armchair General's catalog of original and exclusive rules and book titles continues to grow!

 Casualties, each in the proper game sequence.
 WTS is not a "Dependent Variant" of TSATF, but a complete, stand alone

-fear and disaster to the enemy.
+disaster to the enemy.
 Not enough skill, and a Magical Spell can go disastrously wrong!
-Magical Swords, Clubs, Armor, and more can also
+Magical Swords, Clubs, Armor, and more

 The Print Edition price